 I guess, for now, there is no option to do this (anyway not an approved Microsoft method ).
-Because when you configure SSO for the first tenant will create the AZUREADSSOACC computer account inside your active directory to perform the SSO you want.
-And you can guess what happens when you enable seamless SSO for the next customer.
+Because when you configure SSO for the first tenant it will create the AZUREADSSOACC computer account inside your active directory.
+You can guess what happens when you enable seamless SSO for the next customer.
 The AzureAdssoacc credentials will be overwritten.

 If you want to know more about how SSO works, please read Microsoft their documentation.

 In summary, we can’t use seamless SSO for multiple customers.
 There are some user voices with some good ideas to get this working for this kind of setup.

 3. Installing ADFS servers

 The third option we have is, is setting up an ADFS environment to be used for each customer.
 But it’s not the way when you want to transform to a modern workplace or maybe in the near future a cloud-only environment

 Of course, I am aware there are some more complex environments and you still need to use ADFS but if you don’t have a complex environment Azure Ad Connect and Pass-through authentication and Seamless SSO is the way to go.
 Even the NCSC is advising us since February 2019 to use cloud-native authentication.

 Even when you don’t have the possibility to use seamless SSO as I did, there are still other options available.

 I guess going hybrid will be a good option?
 You can use Azure Ad hybrid in combination with your Remote desktop servers.
 When enrolling your devices with azure ad hybrid, SSO will be provided using PRT (primary refresh tokens), so you will get your SSO.